efigence/redmine_backlogs_selectable_storypoints/README.md

 2. `git clone http://github.com/efigence/redmine_backlogs_selectable_storypoints`
 3. Restart Redmine.

+# Configuration

+To enable/disable plugins' functionality visit Administration -> Plugin.
+Afterwards, click on `Configure` link next to the plugin name.

 # Usage

-To configure plugin visit Administration -> Plugin.
-Afterwards, click on `Configure` link next to the plugin name.
-There you can enable/disable plugins' functionality.
+After enabling plugin, select field will be present in place of input field next to the 'Story Points' label for new issue or when updating issue.